confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

 ASSERT (STREAM | TABLE) source_name ( { column_name data_type [[PRIMARY] KEY] } [, ...] )
     WITH (property_name = expression [, ...] );
 ```

+#### `ASSERT TYPE`

+The `ASSERT TYPE` statement ensures that a custom type has the expected type.
+This is especially
+useful when chaining multiple

 #### Considered Alternative